roIyat/hokachan/README.md

 Our future releases are as follows:

-* <strike>dev5: current release, we stay on this one until 20th june if all goes fine</strike> Moving on to dev 6.
-* dev6 current release: focusing on stability, bug fixes, using my weaponized autism to improve and remove dead code in the script, improving the central theme,
+* dev6 current release: focusing on stability, bug fixes, using my weaponized autism to improve and remove dead code in the script, improving the central theme, making H0K4CH4N operational for php 7.0,
-<strike>fixing apcu caching for 7.0</strike> removed apc,
-making H0K4CH4N operational for php 7.0,
-<strike>removal of the outdated recaptcha (use 8chan-captcha is an improvement and I would recommend to not use any service of google unless there is no decent alternative like their search console or analytics.)</strike> removed,
-implementing report captcha again now that we have cool-php-captcha (maybe not sure), Updating the post-form to resemble infinity more, implementing fixes from openIB/infinity
+implementing report captcha again now that we have cool-php-captcha (maybe not sure), Updating the post-form to resemble infinity more, implementing fixes from openIB/infinity,
-<strike>Adding lazy load</strike> Added in dev 5,
-I might add slugify again though, but only once I'm sure slugify has no more bugs, dev6 lasts until september.
+dev6 lasts until september.
-* dev7: Looking if all works as intended (would love to improve the search functionality in dev 7 and only allow search for threads and no comments since most comment in a thread are shitposts, referals to a post number/quote or has no comment.).
-* dev8: Making it retard friendly.
-Almost everything can be done in the mod.php backend.
+* dev7: Looking if all works as intended.
+* dev8: reserved
 * H0K4CH4N Version 6 Release (someday in the future, need to be 100% sure all works with no severe errors.)